 Search jobs from management roles to chef’s post, bar staff to kitchen staff

-If you’re in a job that you no longer enjoy or are looking for a change of direction completely, there’s no time like the new year to start laying the foundations for your next exciting move.
+If you’re in a job that you no longer enjoy or are looking for a change of direction completely, there’s no time like the present to start laying the foundations for your next exciting move.
 But how do you go about it?

-Shaking yourself out of a work slump, however is often easier said than done but it really doesn’t need to be a huge undertaking.
-Baby steps into the direction you want to go is often all that’s needed to get you to that ‘aha’ moment or at least move you into a better-suited job.
+Shaking yourself out of a work slump can be daunting.
+However, if you find yourself constantly grumbling to your friends, partner, or even colleagues (not advisable!), or your job’s starting to affect all aspects of your life, it’s time to move on.
+And it really doesn’t need to be a huge undertaking.
+Baby steps into the direction you want to go are often all that’s needed to get you to that ‘aha’ moment or at least move you into a better-suited job.

 If you’re looking for a job that allows greater freedom, flexibility and hours that work around your lifestyle, the hospitality sector may be a great starting point in your next career move.
 Start off by researching where you would like to work, find out who the best contact is and approach them directly; or if you want much of the hassle removed, want regular job alerts and want recruiters to be able to find you, a job website is a perfect choice.

-Perhaps it’s tidying up your CV, sending off an email or even dropping a note to a contact on LinkedIn, whatever that goal may be, ensure you set one each week, month or even day and you’ll soon recognise that those small baby steps will make a big difference when it’s time to review them.
+Perhaps it’s tidying up your CV, sending off an email or even dropping a note to a contact on LinkedIn, whatever that goal may be, ensure you set one each month, week or even day and you’ll soon recognise that those baby steps will make a big difference when it’s time to review them.

 If you’re stuck in the grind and don’t ever change or mix up, your routine, life and career will no doubt become tiresome and boring.
 Your lifestyle has a lot to do with how you feel generally so open yourself up to trying different things and new experiences.
 Short term, it will lift your spirits and may even kick start new energy levels to start a brand new job search.